Reconfigurable Four-Photon Interference among Three Nodes on a Field Deployed Metropolitan Fiber Network: Experiments and Results

-In this work, we employ \textit{an all-fiber-optic experimental platform} consisting of a \textit{continuous-wave (CW) fully fiber-coupled} bi-photon source (manufactured by Qubitekk and labeled `BPS' in Fig.~\ref{fig:Layout} and in all subsequent experimental schematics) and multiple linear optics, including BSs, PBSs, and variable delay lines (VDL), all fully fiber-coupled and manufactured by OZ Optics.
-The bi-photon source is based on type-II SPDC in bulk periodically-poled KTP crystals and is temperature-tuned to produce photon pairs degenerate at 1570~nm (with a bandwidth of approximately 3~nm) and with orthogonal polarizations in the Bell singlet state described by Eq.~(\ref{eqn:Singlelet}).
-As the source is fully fiber-coupled, the photon pairs are \textit{degenerate both spectrally and spatially} and can therefore be only separated using a series of BSs as shown in Fig.~\ref{fig:Layout}.
-We characterize this commercial source using two protocols: the widely adopted HOM interference test~\cite{hong1987measurement} and the singlet Bell state verification protocol described in Section~II.B.
+In this work, we employ an all-fiber-optic platform consisting of a continuous-wave (CW) fully fiber-coupled bi-photon source (manufactured by Qubitekk and labeled `BPS') and fiber-coupled linear optics, including BSs, PBSs, and a variable delay line (VDL) (all manufactured by OZ Optics).
+The BPS is based on type-II SPDC in periodically-poled KTP crystal and is temperature-tuned to produce photon pairs near 1570~nm with a bandwidth of approximately 3~nm.
+Because the source output is fully fiber-coupled and spatially degenerate, the photons are separated and routed using fiber BSs as shown in Fig.~\ref{fig:Layout}.
+We characterize the source using (i) Hong--Ou--Mandel (HOM) interference~\cite{hong1987measurement} and (ii) polarization-correlation fringe measurements based on the phase-dependent model in Eq.~(\ref{eqn:Fit}).
 The corresponding experimental schematics are shown in Figs.~\ref{fig:Source}(a) and~\ref{fig:Source}(b).

-It is worth noting that, throughout this work, the slow axis of the PM fiber connected to the reflected output of the PBS is rotated so that both output photons are \( H \)-polarized before detection by the superconducting nanowire single-photon detectors (SNSPDs), thereby maximizing its detection quantum efficiency.
-As shown in Fig.~\ref{fig:Source}(a), temporal overlap of the two \( H \)-polarized photons at the BS, following separation by the slow-axis-rotated PBS, is achieved by adjusting a VDL.
-The characterization results of the fully fiber-coupled CW bi-photon source, shown as solid circles in Figs.~\ref{fig:Source}(c) and~\ref{fig:Source}(d), were obtained using a two-photon coincidence window of 8~ns.
-The solid line in Fig.~\ref{fig:Source}(c) represents a Gaussian fit, which yields a HOM visibility of 68~\% after subtracting the accidental coincidence counts.
-The green and pink solid lines in Fig.~\ref{fig:Source}(d) correspond to the theoretical curves for the two-photon coincidence probabilities, \( P_{HH} \) and \( P_{HV} \), respectively.
-These curves are obtained from Eq.~(\ref{eqn:Fit}) by substituting \( \Delta\phi \) with the \textit{wavelength–voltage calibration curve} for the LCVR, as provided in the Thorlabs datasheet (model LCC1613-C)~\cite{datasheet}.
+Throughout this work, the slow axis of the PM fiber connected to the reflected output of the PBS is rotated so that both output photons are \( H \)-polarized before detection by superconducting nanowire single-photon detectors (SNSPDs), maximizing detection efficiency.
+As shown in Fig.~\ref{fig:Source}(a), temporal overlap at the BS is achieved by scanning the VDL.
+The characterization data in Figs.~\ref{fig:Source}(c) and~\ref{fig:Source}(d) were acquired using a two-photon coincidence window of 8~ns.
+The Gaussian fit in Fig.~\ref{fig:Source}(c) yields a HOM visibility, \( V_{\mathrm{HOM}} = (C_{\mathrm{max}} - C_{\mathrm{min}})/C_{\mathrm{max}} \)~\cite{ramesh2025hong}, of 68~\%.
+The accidental coincidence rate is estimated to be \(2\times10^{3}\,\mathrm{s^{-1}}\), which is sufficiently small to have a negligible effect on the measured visibility.
+The curves in Fig.~\ref{fig:Source}(d) are theoretical predictions from Eq.~(\ref{eqn:Fit1}) after mapping LCVR voltage to \( \Delta\phi \) using the wavelength--voltage calibration data provided in the Thorlabs datasheet (LCC1613-C)~\cite{datasheet}.